-Yes, we can – though if we don’t host it, we prefer to host it so we can update it and make it better for you!
+Yes, we can, we offer website content maintenance services – though if we don’t host it, we prefer to host it so we can update it and make it better for you!

 If you design my website, will I find it on search engines?

 Yes, your website will eventually be indexed by search engines.
-I do a little bit optimizing with your title tags.
 If you want me to do search engine optimization work on your site, I’ll set up local directory listings, build links, add relevant keywords, and more~ for an additional fee as part of our SEO services.

 Can you get my website on the top on search engines?